difo/mic-frontend/README.md

 https://github.com/rickyepoderi/couchbase-manager/wiki/Installation

-META-FILES CONFIGURATION
+META-FILES Configuration
 ============

-Refer to the "templates"->"Glassfish meta-files" folder to find specific templates for the deployment of MiC using Glassfish AS.
+Refer to the templates/Glassfish_meta-files folder to find specific templates for the deployment of MiC using Glassfish AS.
 You just need to provide the following additional information:

 -<connection> and <blobconnection> fields in the configuraton.xml file: you have to fill with the connection strings given by Glassfish at the moment you create the two JDBC connection pool

--persistence.xml: you have to complete with account credential relative to the MySQL user  granted of privileges on the Table database, the url to the Table database on MySQL sever and  the JNDI name associated to the JDBC resource you have create on Glassfish
+-persistence.xml: you have to complete with account credential relative to the MySQL user  granted of privileges on the databases, the url to the relational database on MySQL sever and  the JNDI name associated to the JDBC resource you have created on Glassfish for the relational database.

--<backend> field of the configuration.xml: you have to fill  with the local url to the backend.
-If you are using a single instance just specify the local url to the fronted itself.
+-<backend> field of the configuration.xml:  if you are using a single instance just specify the local url to the fronted itself.
 Otherwise if you are running with two instance specify the local url to the backend.